-In this article, we’ll explain how bug bombs work, what safety precautions to take when using them, and when to call a recommended pest control company.
+In this guide, we’ll explore how bug bombs work, safety measures you should take when using them, and alternatives, including professional pest control services.

 What Is a Bug Bomb?